Cops and robbers on directed and undirected abelian Cayley graphs: Introduction

-More recently, the game of cops and robbers has been considered on directed graphs, or digraphs, for short; see, for example, \cite{Seamone}, \cite{Seyyed} and \cite{oriented2}.
-In order to play the game on digraphs, certain modifications are made.
-First, we require our graphs to be strongly connected.
-Second, when a cop or robber moves along a directed arc to an adjacent vertex, we require that the cop or robber move in the same direction as the arc.
+The game of cops and robbers can also be adapted to directed graphs, or digraphs, by making certain modifications.
+First, we require the digraphs on which the game is played to be strongly connected.
+Second, when a cop or robber moves along an arc to an adjacent vertex, we require that the cop or robber move in the same direction as the arc.
+This is in contrast to undirected graphs, in which a cop or robber may move along an edge in any direction, as edges have no orientation.
+The game of cops and robbers was first considered on digraphs by Hamidoune in \cite{HAMIDOUNE1987289}, and this directed version of the game has gained popularity recently; see, for example, \cite{Frieze,oriented2, Seyyedthesis, Seyyed, Seamone}.

-In this paper, we will consider the game of cops and robbers played on both undirected and directed Cayley graphs.
-A Cayley graph is defined as follows: